Mixa8503/Elec_Bot/README.md

 # Elec_Bot

-### This bot can help you find out if you have electricity in your house
+### This bot can help you find out if you have electricity in your house and are there any problems with water in city

 ----------
 ## Example of usage